 A respected academic, Lord Winston is Professor of Science and Society and Emeritus Professor of Fertility Studies at Imperial College.
 He is also the founding Chairman of the Genesis Research Trust, whose funding enables high quality research into women’s health and babies.
 As a Labour peer since 1995 Lord Winston speaks regularly in the House of Lords on education, science, medicine and the arts.

-Moderating this month’s session will be television presenter Gavin Ramjaun known for his work on the BBC and ITV Breakfast.
+Moderating this month’s session was television presenter Gavin Ramjaun known for his work on the BBC and ITV Breakfast.

 TV Presenter, Newsreader and Reporter for Sky